evanconway/test-app/README.md

 A simple web app to testing web server configuration.

 ## to run
+Ensure the latest version of node is installed.

 navigate to client directory
 npm i
 npm run build